fulstak/rhombus-wiki/content/tutorial/staking/on-dedicated-device.md

 A Staking Node is a full blockchain node which has been configured to stake on behalf of your wallet (aka it has been delegated staking power over your wallet).
 The Staking Node is a computer running Rhombus that is always on and always connected to the internet.
 A Raspberry Pi 3 or comparable device (DSD) makes a perfect staking node as it consumes very little energy, is compact and easy to tailor for dedicated tasks.

 {{< hint info >}}
-Before you'll dive into this guide, **familiarize yourself with [Dedicated Staking Devices](/learn/staking/dedicated-devices/) and [Partyman utility](/learn/staking/partyman/)**.
+Before you'll dive into this guide, **familiarize yourself with [Dedicated Staking Devices](/learn/staking/dedicated-devices/) and [Rhomtools utility](/learn/staking/rhomtools/)**.
 {{< /hint >}}

 ## Requirements

-Even though you could set up `rhombusd` for staking on your DSD manually, we'll focus on using Partyman staking utility, thanks to all the automation and ease of use it offers.
+Even though you could set up `rhombusd` for staking on your DSD manually, we'll focus on using Rhomtools staking utility, thanks to all the automation and ease of use it offers.

 - **Rhombus wallet** – your primary wallet with funds on it ([Rhombus Desktop](/tutorial/wallets/rhombus-desktop/), [Rhombus Core](/tutorial/wallets/rhombus-core/) or [Rhombus Copay](/tutorial/wallets/rhombus-copay/))
 - **hardware for staking** – Raspberry Pi +3, Rock64 or other ("DSD")